Affiliated Ministries

 CREA, East Harlem, NY

-Little Sisters of the Assumption Family in Mission is pleased to be CREA's fiscal sponsor which enables them to apply for Grants and receive Tax-deductible donations.
+Initially, Little Sisters of the Assumption Family in Mission was pleased to be CREA's fiscal sponsor.
+Today, CREA has its own 501c3 not-for-profit status which enables them to apply for Grants and receive Tax-deductible donations.

 Visit the website

-Arcoiris is a community-based cooperative thrift store providing East Harlem residents high-quality clothing and home-goods affordable to all.
-Run by coop members from the community, the Arcoiris staff is invested in the betterment of its neighborhood.
-In addition to providing a living wage for Coop members, thrift store activities generate and sustain supportive social networks for members and customers.
+Arcoiris and Anne Mary's Place (named after Sr. Anne Mary Blute, LSA) are community-based cooperative thrift stores rooted in the mission of the Little Sisters.
+They provide East Harlem residents high-quality clothing and home-goods affordable to all.
+They are owned and operated by Co-op members from the community.
+In addition to providing a living wage for Co-op members, thrift store activities generate and sustain supportive social networks for members and customers.

 Translate »